humanendpoint/gick/README.md

 ### Background

 Created to see how much more useful info and usability you can get out of a GitHub integration with Slack, specifically for PRs, and interacting with those.
+This uses GitHub webhooks for PRs, which is very chatty, so bear that in mind before setting this up under an org on a private repo.

 Still in progress, but the features below are what's working right now.

 ### Features